pslisko/performa365docs/docs/general/product_updates.rst

 * HTML5 activity
    When adding/editing HTML5 type of activity, user is provided with a link to the manual chapter that explains the process in more detail.
 There is also a message explaining that placing new .zip file in the drag-and-drop control will overwrite the existing .zip file.
 If changes are made in other fields and this control is left empty, old .zip file will remain active.

+* Exam activity tile
+   Exam details and completion message have been changed to be more clear.

 Performa 365 v2.0.11
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^